Donald Trump nominates Scott Bessent for treasury secretary – DW – 11/23/2024

 He told Bloomberg in August that he joined Trump's campaign in order to help counter the mounting US national debt, which would include slashing government programs and other spending.

-Shortly before the election in an interview with Fox News, Bessent also explained ensuring tax cuts brought in during Trump's first time in office do not expire as planned at the end of next year would be his top priority, if he ended up in the administration.
+Shortly before the election in an interview with Fox News, Bessent said a top priority would be to ensure that tax cuts brought in during Trump's first time in office do not expire at the end of next year.

 Before becoming a Trump donor and adviser, Bessent donated to various Democratic causes in the early 2000s, notably Al Gore's presidential run.
 His former boss, Soros, is a major support of the Democrats.